© 2023 Psyche Advanced Therapeutics. All Rights Reserved.

 Short-term confusion and memory loss are common with ECT, and long-term disruptions in memory have been shown to occur and may persist indefinitely in some people.
 Because of the side effects associated with ECT, a significant amount of caregiver support is required.

-NeuroStar TMS Therapy has been shown to be well tolerated and the Neurostar TMS Therapy system has been demonstrated to be safe in clinical trials.
+Apollo TMS Therapy has been shown to be well tolerated and the Apollo TMS Therapy system has been demonstrated to be safe in clinical trials.
 Throughout over 10,000 active treatments performed in clinical trials, the most commonly reported side effect related to treatment was scalp discomfort during treatment sessions.
 This side effect was generally mild to moderate, and occurred less frequently after the first week of treatment.
-Less than 5% of patients treated with NeuroStar TMS Therapy discontinued treatment due to side effects.

-No, the NeuroStar TMS Therapy system was systematically evaluated for its effects on memory.
-Clinical trials demonstrated that NeuroStar TMS Therapy does not result in any negative effects on memory or concentration.
+No, the Apollo TMS Therapy system was systematically evaluated for its effects on memory.
+Clinical trials demonstrated that Apollo TMS Therapy does not result in any negative effects on memory or concentration.

 No, the most common side effect related to treatment was scalp discomfort during treatment sessions.
 This side effect was generally mild to moderate, and occurred less frequently after the first week of treatment.